Loss-Based Variational Bayes Prediction: Theoretical Results

-The result of Theorem \ref{thm:one} allows us to demonstrate that the predictions made using the GVP, $P_{Q}^{(n)}$, are just as accurate as those obtained by an agent that uses the `optimal predictive' $P_{\star }^{(n)}$.
-The following is the main result of this paper, and relates the accuracy of the variational predictive $P_{Q}^{(n)}$, the optimal predictive $P_{\star }^{(n)}$, and the Gibbs predictive $P_{\Pi _{w}}^{(n)}$.
-Let $d_{\text{TV} }\{P,Q\}$ denote the total variation distance between the probability measures $P$ and $Q$.
+The result of Lemma \ref{thm:one} allows us to demonstrate that the predictions made using the GVP, $P_{Q}^{(n)}$, are just as accurate as those obtained by an agent that uses the `optimal [frequentist] predictive' $P_{\star }^{(n)}$ defined in equation \eqref{eq:limit_loss}; this is the key message of \ref{thm:merge}, which demonstrates that the GVP yields predictions that are just as accurate as the exact Gibbs predictive (in large samples).